 Vermilionville Performance Center

-Along the banks of the Bayou Vermilion rests the Vermilonville Living History Museum and Folklife Park, a large complex exhibiting various styles of historic buildings, a garden of healing plants, interesting exhibits, and master craftsman demonstrations.
-A visit during normal hours (Tuesday through Sunday, 10 a.m. to 4 p.m.), yields an impressive array of artisans scattered about the grounds, displaying traditional techniques ranging from cooking food, spinning cotton and weaving to woodworking and playing Cajun and Creole music–truly something of interest for everyone.
-One of Lafayette’s premiere cultural attractions, Vermilionville also boasts a dancehall.
+Back to Top of ListAlong the banks of the Bayou Vermilion rests the Vermilionville Living History Museum and Folklife Park, a large complex exhibiting various styles of historic buildings, a garden of healing plants, interesting exhibits, and master craftsman demonstrations.
+A visit during regular hours (Tuesday through Sunday, 10 a.m. to 4 p.m.) yields an impressive array of artisans scattered about the grounds, displaying traditional techniques ranging from cooking food, spinning cotton, and weaving to woodworking and playing Cajun and Creole music–truly something of interest for everyone.
+One of Lafayette’s premier cultural attractions, Vermilionville also boasts a dancehall.
 The bal du dimanche, or Sunday dance, is held 1-4 p.m. weekly in the Performance Center.

-The building was modeled after an old time cotton gin and features a large wooden plank dance floor and a high ceiling with exposed beam rafters.
+The building was modeled after an old-time cotton gin and features a large wooden plank dance floor and a high ceiling with exposed beam rafters.
 The raised stage and modern sound system ensure that the band can be enjoyed from every seat in the house.
 The central dance floor is flanked on both sides with wooden tables and ladder-backed chairs (some of which were made by Cajun music legend D.L.
 Menard).
 The walls are adorned with colorful local quilts, the Acadian flag, and iconic images of local Louisiana music legends and storied dancehalls–a subtle salute binding the past and present together.
-When weather permits, the rear walls can be folded away, creating an open-air barn feel that allows the music to fill the area around the hall.
+When the weather permits, the rear walls can be folded away, creating an open-air barn feel that allows the music to fill the area around the hall.

 The dance floor begins to populate just after the band fires up–soon it is a waltzing mass moving in a large counterclockwise ring in time to the music.
-The men leading, an occasional pair of clasped hands rise above the crowd as a couple twirls.
+The men leading, an occasional pair of clasped hands rises above the crowd as a couple twirls.
 The corners of the floor are sometimes occupied by a dance lesson, a grandparent dancing with a child, or isolated couples that have opted out of the giant spinning swirl in favor of their own style of dance.

 La Poussière

-On January 10, 2013, a tornado peeled back the roof of the La Poussière dancehall.
-The damage was extensive–water logged ceiling, busted sheet rock, roof, rafter, and electrical damage, as well as destroying the entire kitchen.
-Facing thousands of dollars in repair bills, the owners, Lawrence, Judith, and Nicole Patin were distraught.
+Back to Top of ListOn January 10, 2013, a tornado peeled back the roof of La Poussière dancehall.
+The damage was extensive, including a waterlogged ceiling, busted sheet rock, roof, and rafter, as well as electrical damage, and the destruction of the entire kitchen.
+Facing thousands of dollars in repair bills, the owners, Lawrence, Judith, and Nicole Patin, were distraught.
 The hall is a family tradition started by Lawrence’s parents in 1955.
-Running a dancehall had always been a time consuming second job for the family, so immediately after the storm they were faced with a tough decision–whether or not it was time to close down La Poussière for good.
+Running a dancehall had always been a time-consuming second job for the family, so immediately after the storm, they were faced with a tough decision–whether or not it was time to close down La Poussière for good.

 Unknown to the Patins, a plan to cover the repairs was hatched before the damage was even assessed.
 A few of the musicians who consider La Poussière a second home got on the phone and arranged a benefit concert with an all-star lineup.
 By the following Monday, local companies had started the repairs.
-In less than one month the doors were once again open for business.
-Held on February 2nd, the benefit–dubbed “The Welcome Home Celebration”–was a twelve-hour dancing marathon.
+In less than one month, the doors were once again open for business.
+Held on February 2 of the same year, the benefit–dubbed “The Welcome Home Celebration”–was a twelve-hour dancing marathon.
 Artists donating their time and talent to the cause included Jackie Callier and the Cajun Cousins, Geno Delafose and French Rockin Boogie, Cheryl Cormier and Cajun Sound, High Performance, Walter Mouton and the Scott Playboys, and Steve Riley and the Mamou Playboys.
 Over the course of the day, over eight hundred people came to honor La Poussière and witness it made whole again.
 The response was so great that it was almost necessary to dance in shifts.

 For over forty years, Walter Mouton and the Scott Playboys appeared weekly at La Poussière, which means “The Dust” in Louisiana French, for their Saturday night dance.
 Mouton is famous not only for his longevity, but for the fact that his well-known band does not have a large recorded output–only a few scarce songs can be found on commercial releases.
-This is because they consider themselves a dance band–many longtime regulars at La Poussière can attest to this fact.
+This is because they consider themselves a dance band.
+Many longtime regulars at La Poussière can attest to this fact.
 Probably for this reason, La Poussière and Mouton are forever linked.

 La Poussière is a long rectangular hall with the majority of the floor space dedicated to the dance floor.
 Along the wall and edge of the dance floor are tables, many designated as reserved by a plastic sign holding the name of a regular.
 Those regulars, mostly older, make a weekly trek from all over the southern portion of the state to visit and dance.
-The old time atmosphere, great Cajun music, a colorful cast of regulars, and the well-worn dance floor make a trip to Breaux Bridge to visit La Poussière a genuinely good time.
+The old-time atmosphere, great Cajun music, a colorful cast of regulars, and the well-worn dance floor make a trip to Breaux Bridge to visit La Poussière a genuinely good time.

 El Sid O's

-Make your way to the corner of North Saint Antoine and Martin Luther King Jr. Drive and you’ll be at a spot that has inspired many visits to Lafayette.
-During the day, the building itself is a beige painted cinder block and brick, mainly recognizable because of the canopied front entrance that reads simply “El Sid O’s.”
+Back to Top of ListMake your way to the corner of North Saint Antoine and Martin Luther King Jr. Drive, and you’ll be at a spot that has inspired many visits to Lafayette.
+During the day, the building itself is beige-painted cinder block and brick, mainly recognizable because of the canopied front entrance that reads “El Sid O’s.”
 Located in the historic Lafayette Truman neighborhood, El Sid O’s Zydeco and Blues Club has been drawing crowds since it opened on Mother’s Day 1985.

 Blue Moon Saloon

-Tucked away just one block off of one of Lafayette’s busiest thoroughfares is a special place: 215 E. Convent Street.
+Back to Top of ListTucked away just one block off of one of Lafayette’s busiest thoroughfares is a special place: 215 E. Convent Street.
 In 1900, the large wooden-framed house that currently occupies this spot was relocated from downtown and, through the years, has served variously as a private residence and flower shop.
 It now operates as the Blue Moon Saloon and Guesthouse.
-Following in a long line of Louisiana bars and dance halls before it, the Blue Moon (as it is commonly referred to locally) has a diversified business plan–in this case, a location where both a bar as well as a dance hall and guesthouse cohabitate.
-People from all over the world have stayed in the Blue Moon’s five guest rooms alongside local and touring bands from all genres who have graced the stage.
+Following in a long line of Louisiana bars and dancehalls before it, the Blue Moon (as it is commonly referred to locally) has a diversified business plan.
+In this case, a location where a bar, a dance hall, and a guesthouse cohabitate.
+People from all over the world have stayed in the Blue Moon’s guest rooms alongside local and touring bands from all genres who have graced the stage.

-Opened in 2002 by friends Catherine Schoeffler and Mark Falgout, the Blue Moon was modeled after hostels they experienced abroad, and the concept quickly caught on.
-It filled a void in the Lafayette scene, allowing locals a fun, new open-air venue and dance spot as well as a dynamic place for travellers to stay.
-The two things intertwined well, allowing visitors to experience local culture in a literal backyard, while locals enjoyed a revolving cast of characters to share their culture with.
 After a short time with a makeshift stage, the crowds had outgrown the space, demanding more room for dancing and sitting, which propelled the expansion of the deck and permanent bar area to accommodate the growing club-goers.
 The resulting additions have come in leaps and bounds, and the crowd has kept coming too.
-The Blue Moon now boasts an additional bar near the entrance and a deck complete with a seating area in the side yard, which is used for special events, such as wedding receptions, book signings and food service.
+The Blue Moon now boasts an additional bar near the entrance and a deck complete with a seating area in the side yard, which is used for special events, such as wedding receptions, book signings, and food service.

-The Blue Moon began as a venue for locals and many notable local bands have played there at one time or another.
-Highlights of that extensive list include Bonsoir Catin, Feufollet, Roddie Romero & the Hub City Allstars, Steve Riley & the Mamou Playboys, the Pine Leaf Boys and Cedric Watson and Bijou Créole–all Grammy nominees.
-Chubby Carrier and the Bayou Swamp Band and Terrance Simien were also Blue Moon performers who won Grammys.
+The Blue Moon began as a venue for locals, and many notable local bands have played there at one time or another.
+Highlights of that extensive list include Bonsoir Catin, Feufollet, Roddie Romero & the Hub City Allstars, Steve Riley & the Mamou Playboys, the Pine Leaf Boys, and Cedric Watson and Bijou Créole–all GRAMMY nominees.
+Chubby Carrier and the Bayou Swamp Band and Terrance Simien were also Blue Moon performers who won GRAMMYs.
 Additionally, local favorites Al Berard and the Berard Family Band, Balfa Toujours, the Bluerunners, Creole Zydeco Farmers, David Egan, The Figs, Hadley Castille, Harry Hypolite, Horace Trahan and the Ossun Express, Jeffrey Broussard & the Creole Cowboys, Lost Bayou Ramblers, the Magnolia Sisters, Marc Broussard, Nathan & the Zydeco Cha Chas, The Red Stick Ramblers, the Savoy-Doucet Cajun Band, Curley Taylor and Louisiana legends the Hackberry Ramblers have all graced the Blue Moon stage.

 Although the Blue Moon’s first steps into music were decidedly local, it did not take long for touring bands to start making it a regular stop.
-Folk artists, including The Mammals and The Duhks, as well as Texas acts The Weary Boys, Scott H. Biram, Dale Watson, The Gourds and even legendary songwriter Billy Joe Shaver have all played to sold out crowds.
-Guitar gods Bill Kirchen, Dick Dale and AM radio royalty Susan Cowsill have all additionally performed several times on the crowded back porch.
-Even more thrilling were the performances of New Orleans genre mixers The Iguanas, piano champions Henry Gray and Henry Butler, jazz funk guitarist Leo Nocentelli of The Meters and the Rebirth Brass Band.
+Folk artists, including The Mammals and The Duhks, as well as Texas acts The Weary Boys, Scott H. Biram, Dale Watson, The Gourds, and even legendary songwriter Billy Joe Shaver, have all played to sold-out crowds.
+Guitar gods Bill Kirchen, Dick Dale, and AM radio royalty Susan Cowsill have all additionally performed several times on the crowded back porch.
+Even more thrilling were the performances of New Orleans genre mixers The Iguanas, piano champions Henry Gray and Henry Butler, jazz funk guitarist Leo Nocentelli of The Meters, and the Rebirth Brass Band.

 Although the primary music genres performed have been roots rock-oriented, the Blue Moon has since grown to feature many styles of music.
-A recent mainstay has been performances by indie rock bands.
-Over the years, there have been shows by FM radio breakouts Givers, New Orleans dance punk organist and puppet show Quintron and Miss Pussycat, new wave rockers Bas Clas, local indie heroes Brass Bed as well as a string of classic shows by Lafayette rockers Matt Rock & the PowerBoxx.
+A mainstay has been performances by indie rock bands.
+Over the years, there have been shows by FM radio breakouts Givers, New Orleans dance punk organist and puppet show Quintron and Miss Pussycat, new wave rockers Bas Clas, local indie heroes Brass Bed, as well as a string of classic shows by Lafayette rockers Matt Rock & the PowerBoxx.

 Larger local festivals have brought many memorable musical acts to the Blue Moon.
-Bands from Festivals Acadiens et Créoles have even offered occasional full-length late night sets that collaborate with the Saloon’s “Rhythm and Roots” series, which partners local favorites with visiting international bands from Festival International de Louisiane.
-Additionally, the club’s location, just off the Lafayette parade route, makes it especially hopping during Mardi Gras, when in previous years, they have hosted an all-day party with food for sale and a day long schedule of bands.
+Bands from Festivals Acadiens et Créoles have even offered occasional full-length late-night sets that collaborate with the Saloon’s “Rhythm and Roots” series, which partners local favorites with visiting international bands from Festival International de Louisiane.
+Additionally, the club’s location, just off the Lafayette parade route, makes it especially hopping during Mardi Gras, when in previous years, they have hosted an all-day party with food for sale and a day-long schedule of bands.

 Inevitably, the Blue Moon has become a community gathering spot.
 No other time is it more evident than the free Cajun jam, held every Wednesday night.
 The jam offers an opportunity for musicians to meet and play together, regardless of their skill level.
 It is not uncommon to find master Cajun musicians at the jam, sitting side by side with novice players.
 Furthermore, the Blue Moon has been home to numerous events, such as the Nue Moon Revue, which features a revolving cast of community members performing their own songs while backed by an all-star band, the BluesBerry Festival, celebrating blueberries and the blues, various “Hoot Night” concerts, a kind of live band karaoke which invites audience members onstage to sing vocals on well-known bands or Christmas tunes and Acadiana Vinyl Haul, which turns the Saloon’s entire exterior property into a short-lived record swap.